Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 However, 87 rare differentiated variants were located within XY score 3 regions, suggesting that some rare variants occur in sex-linked or sex-enriched candidate regions.

-## 5. Functional annotation of rare variants
+## 5. Regulatory and gene-context annotation of rare variants

-Rare differentiated variants were annotated using gene and regulatory features derived from the reference GFF [SEE 49.annotate_rawVCF_rare_variants_regulatory_and_priority_genes.R].
+Rare differentiated variants were annotated according to their genomic context using GFF-derived genomic features [SEE 52.make_promoter_exon_CDS_beds_from_GFF.sh, 52b.convert_regulatory_beds_NC_to_CM.sh and 49.annotate_rawVCF_rare_variants_regulatory_and_priority_genes.R].

-This step classified rare variants according to their genomic context, including coding regions, intronic regions, promoter-proximal regions and intergenic regions.
+The annotation classified rare variants into several categories:

+- CDS variants.
+- Exon non-CDS variants.
+- Intragenic non-exonic variants.
+- Promoter-proximal variants, defined as variants located within 2 kb of a gene transcription start site.
+- Intergenic variants.

-This annotation was used to prioritize rare variants located near candidate genes, within regulatory-proximal regions or inside protein-coding genes.
+This step was used to identify rare variants that may have functional or regulatory relevance, especially variants located near GWAS-prioritized genes or within sex-linked candidate regions.

+A subset of rare variants near the LOC126069858 / GLRA3-like region was particularly interesting.
+Among the high-priority rare variants in this region, several were located in promoter-proximal or intragenic non-exonic contexts.
+For example, rare variants close to the LOC126069858 transcription start site included promoter-proximal variants located approximately 832 bp and 1,524 bp from the TSS, as well as intragenic non-exonic variants located less than 2 kb from the TSS.

+These rare non-coding variants may indicate a regulatory or haplotypic signal around LOC126069858.
+However, this interpretation remains cautious.
+GFF-based annotation can identify genes, exons, CDS and promoter-proximal regions, but it cannot directly identify enhancers, transcription-factor binding sites, chromatin accessibility or tissue-specific regulatory elements.

-However, GFF-based annotation alone cannot identify enhancers, transcription-factor binding sites or tissue-specific regulatory elements.
-Therefore, non-coding rare variants should be interpreted as candidate regulatory variants only, not as proven regulatory mutations.
+Therefore, these variants should be interpreted as candidate regulatory or non-coding variants, not as proven regulatory mutations.

 ## 6. Rare coding variants and predicted effects